-- Entered into an agreement to acquire the remaining equity interest in Switzer Asset Management Limited (SAM) as announced in March 2018.
+- undertaken an employee scheme share buyback to a total of 5,912,695 ordinary shares that were issued in accordance the Group's Employee Share Incentive Plan and Employee Loan Share Plans.
+The share buyback required no outlay of cash consideration by the Group in accordance with the rules of the Share Plan; - entered into an agreement to acquire the remaining equity interest in Switzer Asset Management Limited (SAM) as announced in March 2018.
 The Company currently owns 46.25% of the share capital of SAM and will increase its ownership interest to 100%.
 The transaction is subject to shareholder approval at an extraordinary meeting to be held on 12 September 2018.
-The acquisition of SAM will help further the growth in the Group's business, being listed and exchange traded investments targeted at retail, self-directed and independent financial advisory channels; and - In June 2018, the Group via its interest in Switzer Asset Management Limited (SAML) proposed to launch an exchange traded manage fund (ETMF) to be managed by Californian based WCM Investment Management (WCM).
+The acquisition of SAM will help further the growth in the Group's business, being listed and exchange traded investments targeted at retail, selfdirected and independent financial advisory channels; - in June 2018, the Group via its interest in Switzer Asset Management Limited (SAML) proposed to launch an exchange traded manage fund (ETMF) to be managed by Californian-based WCM Investment Management (WCM).
 WCM has agreed to an exclusivity arrangement with CGA and SAML to distribute its Quality Global Growth investment strategy via a listed investment company, ETMF and retail managed fund.

-4. Financial review
+4. FINANCIAL REVIEW

 The net assets of the Group have increased by \$7,984,000 from \$3,529,000 at 30 June 2017 to \$11,513,000 at 30 June 2018.
-This increase is largely due to the following factors:
+This increase is largely due to the following

-- Additional funding raised during the year amounting to \$5.0 million via a share placement issue; - Cash consideration of \$5.86 million received from NAML for the assignment of the CTN investment management mandate.
+- additional funding raised during the year amounting to \$5.0 million via a share placement issue; and - cash consideration of \$5.86 million received from NAML for the assignment of the CTN investment management mandate.
 An impairment charge of \$676,000 was also incurred on customer relationships arising from the CTN transaction.

-5. Other items
+5. OTHER ITEMS